Trump Weighs In On Michael Flynn Offering To Testify In Return For Immunity

 However, Kelner said he and Flynn would not give details about the discussions "out of respect" for the committees involved.
 Kelner also wrote that the media is "awash with unfounded allegations, outrageous claims of treason, and vicious innuendo."

-"No reasonable person, who has the benefit of advice from counsel, would submit to questioning in such a highly politicized, witch hunt environment without assurance against unfair prosecution," Kelner wrote.
+"No reasonable person, who has the benefit of advice from counsel, would submit to questioning in such a highly politicised, witch hunt environment without assurance against unfair prosecution," Kelner wrote.

 Earlier this week, Trump’s former campaign manager Paul Manafort, who has also been accused of having ties to Russia, and Trump’s son-in-law Jared Kushner, volunteered to talk with the House Intelligence Committee for their investigation.